Terminonaris: Specimens

 Seven fossil specimens of Terminonaris have been discovered and all are from the Northern Hemisphere: six from North America and one from Europe.
 Scientists originally thought that Terminonaris originated in Europe, and then migrated across the Atlantic Ocean and dispersed throughout North America.
 However, it now seems more likely that Terminonaris originated in Texas and then dispersed northward.
 All of the Terminonaris fossils from North America have been found along the shores of the former Western Interior Seaway.
 A Kansas specimen is the most recent, having lived about 91 million years ago, while those from Saskatchewan and Montana date from around 93 million years ago.
 The Terminonaris from Germany is believed to be from 94 million years ago.
 The oldest, from Texas, lived about 96 million years ago.
+Recently identified maxilla piece was found in the Frontier Formation in Wyoming, dating 95 Ma.

 Big Bert

 Big Bert is currently the world's most complete skeleton of Terminonaris robusta.
 His bones were discovered in 1991 in an outcrop of the Favel Formation along the banks of the Carrot River in the Pasquia Hills of Saskatchewan.
 They were encased in an olive-black shale that smelled of oil.
 The discovery was made by paleontologist Tim Tokaryk from the Royal Saskatchewan Museum, guided by local fossil hunter Dickson Hardie.
 The skeleton was recovered in 1992 by a team from the Royal Saskatchewan Museum and the Canadian Museum of Nature.
 They used explosives to dislodge some of the overburden that covered the skeleton.
 The area where Bert was discovered has yielded many fossils, including remains of birds, sharks, bony fish, dinosaurs, turtles, and plesiosaurs.
 At the time of discovery, Bert was the only one of his genus found in Canada.

 Big Bert is believed to have lived about 92 million years ago, at a time when the Carrot River area was near the eastern shoreline of the Western Interior Seaway.
-He was close to eight metres (25 feet) long and his skull was more than one metre (3 feet) long.
-His mouth was full of long skinny teeth, used for catching fish.
-To move in the water, Big Bert would tuck his small front feet close to his body and use his back feet and long tail to propel himself.

 Two models were cast from the fossilized bones of the original skeleton.
 One travels through Saskatchewan, visiting different museums.
 The second was installed at the Pasquia Regional Park in the Dickson Hardie Interpretive Centre, near Bert's Carrot River home.